NorthernMan54/homebridge-alexa/README.md

 * Speakers
 * Apple TV
 * Temperature Sensors
+* Door/Garage Door - Supported as a on/off device
 * Thermostat - Partial support only ( Set target Temperature in celsius )

-Emulating a Light bulb
+### Supported as Other

-* Fans - Supported as a light bulb
+* Fans - Supported as Other
-* Garage Door - Supported as light bulb
+* Window Coverings / Blinds - Supported as Other
 * Valves, Sprinklers and Shower Heads - Supported as a light bulb

 ## Voice commands supported